yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Power_Management/pm_wakeup_sources.rst

       root@<machine>:~# grep wakeup /proc/interrupts
       299:          0          0   pinctrl 428 Edge      User Key:wakeup

-   Once the system has entered Deep Sleep as shown in the :ref:`LPM section<lpm_modes>`, wakeup from MAIN GPIO0_90 can be triggered by pressing button SW5.
+   Once the system has entered DeepSleep as shown in the :ref:`LPM section<lpm_modes>`, wakeup from MAIN GPIO0_90 can be triggered by pressing button SW5.